pomerium/documentation/content/docs/overview/architecture.md

 ## System Level

 Pomerium sits between end users and services requiring strong authentication.
-After verifying identity with your identity provider (IdP), Pomerium uses a configurable policy to decide how to route your user's request and if they are authorized to access the service.
+After verifying identity with your identity provider (IdP), Pomerium uses a configurable policy to decide how to route your user's request and if they are authorized to access the service. ([What's the difference between Authentication and Authorization?](https://www.pomerium.com/blog/authentication-v-authorization/))

 ![pomerium architecture diagram](img/pomerium-system-context.svg)